auth0/docs/articles/mfa/guides/configure-sms.md

 ![SMS End User 2](/media/articles/multifactor-authentication/mfa-sms2.png)

 Your users must have a device capable of receiving SMS messages to use this option.
-If users can't receive SMS messages, they will not be able to sign-up with this factor.
-If they already enrolled with SMS and don't have the device, they will need to use their recovery code to complete the MFA flow.
+If users can't receive SMS messages, they will not be able to authenticate with this factor.
+If they already enrolled with SMS and don't have such a device, they will need to use their recovery code to complete the MFA flow.

 ## Prerequisites